jcrohde/netObservator/README.md

                        GENERAL INFORMATION

-netObservator is a small and simple to use sniffer app.
-The goal is to give you an overview about the connections of your computer.
+netObservator is a simple to use sniffer app.
+The goal is to give you information about the connections of your computer.

 When you start to sniff, only information about the first packet of a connection with another host will be displayed.
 This information will